The Foil for a hero of the closely allied variety.

 In Sluggy Freelance, while Torg usually takes center stage and, in his "unique" way, come up with a solution to the big problems, Riff is usually there as well, ready to solve things his own way.
 Which usually involves laser weapons, giant robots, and blowing stuff up.

-When they were both on the Chicago Bulls, Scottie Pippen was seen as a lancer for Michael Jordan, who was practically The Messiah of basketball.
+When they were both on the Chicago Bulls, Scottie Pippen was seen as a lancer for Michael Jordan.

 Dwyane Wade to LeBron James in the Miami Heat.
 James is the theatric champion on the court; Wade is the leader and the face of the team.